Car Parking in Japan: A Guide for Overseas Tourists

 Multi-Storey Car Parks in Japan

-Most of the shopping centre parking in Japan are multi-storey parking garages.
-The Aeon shopping malls have parking lots in Japan on the roof of the buildings, with plenty of parking space.
+Most of the shopping centre parking in Japan is in multi-storey parking garages.
+The Aeon shopping malls have parking lots on the roof of the buildings, with plenty of parking space.

 In some city centres, in particular, in the bigger medium-sized centres like Sendai, there are multi-storey parking garages in the city centres too, not affiliated with any particular stores.

-When using city centre garages for parking in Japan, check if they validate tickets from the store where you intend to shop before parking.
+When using city centre garages for parking, check if they validate tickets from the store where you intend to shop before parking.
 If not, you will have to pay when you leave.
-The machines at the garage exit of parking in Japan take both cash and credit cards.
+The machines at the garage exit of parking take both cash and credit cards.

 Automated Car Parks

-The scarce space for parking has driven the creativity of Japanese engineers and city planners to create a clever Japan parking system.
-The automated parking garage in Japan is famous worldwide for its ingenuity, but in practice, the automated Japan car parking system is not fully automated – there is usually an attendant.
+The scarce space for parking has driven the creativity of Japanese engineers and city planners to create a clever Japanese parking system.
+The automated parking garage is renowned worldwide for its ingenuity, but in practice, the automated Japanese car parking system is not fully automated.
+There is usually an attendant present.

-Popular city areas are dotted with narrow towers that are a Japanese car garage.
+Popular city areas are dotted with narrow towers that are Japanese car garages.
 They contain automated parking spaces.
-They are usually one of two types, depending on the size of the building: A chain of baskets or trays which go around the building, carrying the cars, or an elevator that delivers the car.
+They are usually one of two types, depending on the size of the building: A chain of baskets or trays that go around the building, carrying the cars, or an elevator that delivers the car.

 Elevator Car Parking